 The Awesome Choice

 The Spenco Total Support Max Shoe Insoles is my choice for the best basketball insoles.
-It is a true total support insert which uses multiple patented technologies to take care of each key area of your foot (heels, arch, and forefoot).
+It is a true total support shoe insert which uses multiple patented technologies to take care of each key area of your foot (heels, arch, and forefoot).

-On top of the deep heel cup and firm arch which is a minimum expectation for good insoles for basketball shoes, it has the 3-POD Modulation System which is unique.
+On top of the deep heel cup and firm arch which are minimum expectations for good insoles for basketball shoes, it has the 3-POD Modulation System which is unique.
 A single stiff red pod placed in the inner heel reduces the chances of overpronation.
 While two softer blue pods, one placed in the outer heel next to the red pod and one under the outer mid-foot, help guide your stride.
 The SpenCore foot crash pad cushions the balls of your feet from impact and adds that spring to your step during toe-off.

 In terms of comfort, the insole has an EVA (ethylene vinyl acetate) foam base that conforms to the contours of your feet.
 The top of the insert is covered with an antimicrobial cloth with perforations to keep your feet cool and dry which helps minimize odor.